 If they believe that they can provide you with advice and assistance to plan for your future care funding requirements, they will clearly outline the costs of their advisory service.

 They will put you under no obligation to use their services and put you under no pressure to make any quick decisions.
 Our IFA’s are experts in the area of financial planning for care, so you can be sure that you will be receiving the best advice available.

-In terms of our Asset Protection Services, again we will offer you a free initial assessment of your circumstances based on our simple Asset Questionnaire.
+In terms of our Asset Protection Service, again we will offer you a free initial assessment of your circumstances based on a simple Asset Questionnaire.

 If you are happy to proceed based on our advice we will act for you on a transparent fixed fee basis.